 The annual gift exclusion limit applies on a per-recipient basis.
-This gift tax limit isn’t a cap on the total sum of all your gifts for the year.
-You can make individual $18,000 gifts to as many people as you want.
-You just cannot gift any one recipient more than $18,000 within one year without deducting from your lifetime exemption.
-If you’re married, you and your spouse can each gift up to $18,000 to any one recipient, bringing the total to $36,000 in this scenario.
+This gift tax limit isn’t a cap on the total sum of all the gifts you make in a year.
+You can make individual gifts of up to $19,000 to as many people as you want.
+You just cannot gift any one recipient more than $19,000 within one year without deducting the excess from your lifetime exemption.
+If you’re married, you and your spouse can each gift up to $19,000 to any one recipient, bringing the total to $38,000 for 2026 in this scenario.

 If you gift more than the exclusion to a recipient, you will need to file tax forms to disclose those gifts to the IRS.
 You may also have to pay taxes on it.
 If that’s the case, the tax rates range from 18% up to 40%.
 However, you won’t have to pay any taxes as long as you haven’t hit the lifetime gift tax exemption.